 As we wish to always act in the best interest of our clients, we also have to reflect their positioning in the voting process of listed companies.
 Although our primary intention is not to influence the board of the issuing companies, CapitalatWork would ensure each vote acts in the best interest of the shareholders by protecting their rights and is in line with CaW Code of Conduct which promotes transparency, integrity and avoid any conflicts of interest should we vote.
-All data about the voting process would then be communicated to our compliance department, in particular the evidence that decisions have been taken in the best interest of our clients' best interest would be subject to client communication.
+All data about the voting process would then be communicated to our compliance department, in particular the evidence that decisions have been taken in the best interest of our clients.
+Any major event that affected our clients' best interest would be subject to client communication.